TheSoftwareHouse/rad-modules-docs/docs/mailer-index.md

 If you have your own SMPT server or SendGrid account but you don't have code to bridge your app with mail notifications services, you can use our Mailer service and simply call its method from your app to send an email.

-Read more on how to download and set up our security service on your environment.
+Read more on how to download and set up our mailer service on your environment.